zaferemreocak/Computer-Networks/README.md

 # Computer Networks

-    A simple chat program written in JAVA to implement Multi-thread server & client connection and peer-to-peer type data transmission.
+    A simple chat program written in JAVA to implement multi-thread server & client connection and peer-to-peer type data transmission.